 Work completed to support remedy selection for the OGS Ash Pond is summarized in Table 1.
-IPL initially completed a Selection of Remedy (SOR) Report in September 2020, but a subsequent revision to the Assessment of Corrective Measures resulted in a retraction of the SOR Report.
-The initial SOR Report is now considered to be the September 2020 semiannual progress report because it discusses activities completed during the March 2020 through September 2020 reporting period.
-Activities completed within the 6-month period covered by this semiannual report are discussed in more detail below.
+Activities completed within the 6-month period of March 2021 through August 2021 covered by this semiannual report are discussed in more detail below.